How cute is this?

 Little did that person know that I’m a deranged nightowl and I never sleep; so I hopped on the problem like a duck on a june-bug.

 Now anyway, if I was still in highschool I’d work on calling #fatTony to ensure that justice is served, but now adays I care primarily about just defending my accounts.

 I ignore the haters.

 Anyway, I couldn’t call myself Mr Computer Science without giving you a few tricks as to hardening your Twitter account from #spineless hackers.

 Twitter Account Hardening 101

-By default, your password should be harder to crack than a Nun at catholic school; I’m talking 30+ characters with upper/lowercase letters, numbers, and at least a few special characters.
+By default, your password should be super hard to guess or bruteforce; I’m talking 30+ characters with upper/lowercase letters, numbers, and at least a few special characters.